-The best companies will clearly communicate their value proposition (not to be confused with the Unique Selling Proposition – USP) in their targeted advertising campaigns and clearly integrate their customer value proposition in their daily operations.
+The best companies will clearly communicate their value proposition in their targeted advertising campaigns and clearly integrate their customer value proposition in their daily operations.

 Most importantly, the best companies choose one customer value proposition and go ALL-IN, making the other two customer value propositions just ‘good enough’ to compete in the market.